Bob Delsing, Hemingford, NE

 Kent Lorens, Stratton, NE

 Lorens grew up on the family farm, which he took over in 1986.
 There he, his wife Marilyn, and their four children grow wheat in addition to a cow-calf operation.
 Lorens has also been active in many local organizations, including the Hitchcock County School Board, the Dundy County-Stratton School Board, the Stratton Recreation Board, the Hitchcock County Farm Bureau and the American Farm Bureau Wheat Advisory Board.
 He is also a member of St. Josephs Catholic Church and the Knights of Columbus.

-Von Johnson, Cambridge, NE
+Jared Sayer, Cambridge, NE